Alcohol in Iran: Islamic period

 According to Matthee, social class was also important in the assessment of alcohol consumption.
-People who drunk alcohol were usually from higher social ranks, the elite (khass), whereas abstemiousness was most prevalent among the middling classes, who were simultaneously known for their piousness.
+People who drank alcohol were usually from higher social ranks, the elite (khass), whereas abstemiousness was most prevalent among the middling classes, who were simultaneously known for their piousness.
 The upper classes drunk as they believed they were entitled to, that is, enjoying alcohol as a 'right', a privilege traditionally bestowed upon the elite in Islamic lands.
 Abstention from alcohol belonged to the commoners, the avvam, who were unable to restrain themselves.
 The lowest social classes usually used other drugs, most prominently opium (which is not condemned in particular by the Quran or the hadiths).
 They generally used it, as Matthee explains, to while away boredom, to gain stupefaction from their troublesome lifes, and especially as a form of self-medication.

-Common people who drunk in those times were associated with subcultures of subterfuge and furtiveness, Matthee explains.
+Common people who drank in those times were associated with subcultures of subterfuge and furtiveness, Matthee explains.
 These people would usually sneak off to taverns in back-alleys of the predominantly non-Muslim inhabited parts of cities and towns, which were run by Jews and Armenians.
-Taverns were deemed as "disreputable" in Islamic lands, and were associated "with the seamy side of life, and the tavern owner occupied 'roughly the same place on the social scale as the prostitute, the over homosexual, and the itinerant entertainer'".
+Taverns in Islamic societies were widely regarded as immoral venues tied to disreputable aspects of social life, with the tavern keeper occupying "roughly the same place on the social scale as the prostitute, the overt homosexual, and the itinerant entertainer."

-Alcoholic drinks were commonly drunk amongst the elite, and Muslims often visited the taverns; however, alcohol was "formally outlawed", hence it could not operate in the reality of everyday life.
+Alcoholic drinks were commonly consumed amongst the elite, and Muslims often visited the taverns; however, alcohol was "formally outlawed", hence it could not operate in the reality of everyday life.
 Thus, in turn, as Matthee explains, the drinking of wine "became a metaphor for the ardent feelings of the lover for the beloved in the imaginary world of (mystical) poetry".

-Modern-day Iranian law
+Modern-day Iranian laws

-Under Iranian law, its Muslim citizens are forbidden from consuming alcohol.